Seisin

-Seisin (or seizin) denotes the legal possession of a feudal fiefdom or fee, that is to say an estate in land.
-It was used in the form of "the son and heir of X has obtained seisin of his inheritance", and thus is effectively a term concerned with conveyancing in the feudal era.
-The person holding such estate is said to be "seized of it", a phrase which commonly appears in inquisitions post mortem (i.e. "The jurors find that X died seized of the manor of ...").
-The monarch alone "held" all the land of England by his allodial right and all his subjects were merely his tenants under various contracts of feudal tenure.
+Seisin (or seizin) is a legal concept that denotes the right to legal possession of a thing, usually a fiefdom, fee, or an estate in land.
+It is similar, but legally separate from the idea of ownership.

+The term is traditionally used in the context of inheritance law in the form of "the son and heir of X has obtained seisin of his inheritance", and thus is a term primarily concerned with conveyancing.
+The person holding such estate is said to be "seized of it", a phrase which commonly appears in inquisitions post mortem.
+It has varying relevance in modern legal systems, with distinctions between Common law and Civil law jurisdictions.